Generating Visual Stories with Grounded and Coreferent Characters: Introduction

 An integral part of storytelling is creating interesting and believable characters.
 In fact, it is not uncommon for writers to conceptualize their characters visually before crafting a plot around them.
 This character-centric approach enhances narrative coherence, leading to richer, engaging, and emotionally resonant stories.
 Recent research has explored how character-centric datasets \cite{porvatov-etal-2024-big,chen2023large,brahman-etal-2021-characters-tell} as well as different representations of characters might contribute to the automatic analysis and generation of narratives \cite{gurung2024chiron,inoue2022learning,bamman-etal-2013-learning, kim_learning_2018,liu2020character,brahman-etal-2021-characters-tell, chen_persona_2024, li_zero-shot_2024, xu_character_2024, yu_few-shot_2022, yang_doc_2023, yang_re3_2022}.

 The importance of characters seems to go unnoticed in narrative tasks spanning multiple modalities such as visual storytelling, which involves narrating a story based on a sequence of images.
 Existing approaches focus on detecting objects in images and discovering relationships between them; characters are treated the same as other objects, without any special consideration in the generation process.
 For example, the most popular approaches to visual storytelling \cite{wang-etal-2024-sco,chen2021commonsense,hsu2020knowledge, yang2019knowledgeable} exploit external knowledge bases to enrich and link detected concepts.
 While such methods can describe a coherent sequence of events, they fail to effectively ground character mentions to their visual depictions and generate character-centric stories.
-As a result, character mentions are often absent, vague (e.g.,~rendered with plural references such as ``they'' or ``we''), or incorrect, and the stories feel generic, lacking in detail and context.
+As a result, character mentions are often absent, vague (e.g.,~rendered with plural references such as ``they'' or ``we''), or incorrect, and the stories feel generic, lacking in detail and context. {Figure~\ref{fig:examples-character-influence} gives representative examples that illustrate how story quality depends on the presence of visually grounded characters.}

 It is not possible to create character-centric stories without knowing who the characters are.
 We therefore propose to identify them in an image sequence together with their visual coreference chains.
 In Figure~\ref{fig:model_input_output}, different characters are segmented using different colors, and are assigned a unique ID.
 Characters with the same ID in different images form a coreference chain.
 There are five characters in the image sequence (labels~1--5), and four coreference chains (characters~1 and~4 are shown in three images, character 2~is shown in two, while characters~3 and 5~are depicted only once).
 We would then expect a generation model that takes these annotations into account to refer to the same character consistently, creating textual coreference chains which are nevertheless grounded.
 Again, in Figure~\ref{fig:model_input_output} ``Ella'' and ``she'' refer to visual character~4, whereas ``Ella's two younger siblings'' refers to characters~2 and~5.
 Note that without forcing the model to explicitly ground character mentions in images, there is no way of knowing which visual characters the model is talking about.